 Price Comparison Results

 Known hangout for desperadoes, the Pond Casita was once a chicken coop.
 With some New Mexican cleverness this was transformed into the cottage it is.
 Dug down into the earth, the cabin stays warm in the winter and cool in the summer.
 Gather your fresh ranch eggs from across the yard at the henhouse.
 Later, find a hammock with a book under the ramada, or just listen to the cluck of our laying hens.
-The space The Pond Casita has a separate bedroom with a queen size bed and a fold out couch in the open living room/kitchen/dining area.
+The space The Pond Casita has a separate bedroom with a king size bed and a fold out couch in the open living room/kitchen/dining area.
 The fully equipped kitchen has a microwave, refrigerator and propane stove, and the bathroom has a shower.
 In the back is a small enclosed yard, and to the front a small fish pond.
 Guest access The Pond Casita is located on a forty acre farm.
 Guests have access to the garden and the outside table, chairs, a hammocks (during warm weather) and a barbecue and a fire pit (only to be used with permission of the management due to the fire risk).
 The cottage faces the Sangre De Cristo Mountains to the east, a Goji berry field to the west and a communal area and a large open field to the south where we grow corn and pumpkins .
 There is also an old apple grove in the of large ceremony field (open for wedding) and you are welcome to taste the different apple varieties.
 Close to the cabins is an open barn with tables and benches.
 Guests are welcome to use the barn for meals and its a wonderful place to watch the sun go down over the distant mountains.
 We have several vegetable garden in the summer.
 Guests are welcome to pick some veggies for some weeding.
 Please speak to the property manager.
 We have a small play ground with swings and a slide.
 There are chickens and guests can feed them with table scraps (please no chicken or eggs, we don't want them to be cannibals) Please ask for chicken eggs, they are complementary if the chickens are laying, Be sure to close the chickens gate behind you, We have stray dogs in the valley that can harm our chickens.
 We two alpacas, Albert and Allison and their daughter Alex.
 We also have two mini goats and two sheep.
 You are welcome to feed them, they love grass and also branches from the old Chinese Elm trees.
-Other things to note During the summer we have fresh vegetables in season as well as chicken eggs.
-We also have a seasonal farm cafe in the trading post.
-Guests can socialize with our "wwoofers" (willing workers on organic farms and joint us for a farm breakfast for a donation.
-We are resting on weekends.
-Please give us a 24 hour notice.
+Other things to note During the summer, we often have chicken eggs available 🥚 — depending on how much the hens are laying.
+Guests are welcome to say hello to our WWOOFers (volunteers who help on the farm) if they’d like a little farm connection.

 Amenities